Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-You can acquire Mastercraft air compressors at the Canadian Tire stores throughout Canada, and online in Canada and in the U.S.A. as well, compressors that I suspect were “job lots” purchased at a discount and sold in other outlets.
+Mastercraft air compressors can be acquired at the Canadian Tire stores chain found throughout Canada as well as online in Canada and in the U.S.A., compressors that I suspect were “job lots” purchased at a discount and sold in other outlets.

-Canadian Tire big box style stores offer little, if anything, in after market compressor parts for the compressors they sell.
-If you have a problem with your Mastercraft air compressor and you have owned it long enough that it is out of warranty, good luck getting parts for it though this forum may help.
+Canadian Tire big-box style stores offer little, if anything, in after-market compressor parts for the compressors they sell.
+If you have a problem with your Mastercraft air compressor and you have owned it long enough that it is out of warranty, good luck getting parts for it.

 You could also try asking a store clerk where you purchased your Mastercraft compressor if they send compressors out for rebuild under warranty and then contact that company for parts.
 I suspect though that when a low-cost compressor comes back under warranty, they simply give you a new one and junk the returned compressor rather than trying to fix them.